-The ratios Casey wrote from the table in part (a) of problem 3-14 are common ratios between corresponding sides of the two shapes.
+The ratios Casey wrote from part (a) of problem 3-14 are common ratios between corresponding sides of the two shapes.
 That is, they are ratios between the matching sides of two shapes.

 The sides labeled

-Refer to the Math Notes box in this section (3.1.2) if you need help writing common ratios.
+Refer to the Math Notes box in this lesson (3.1.2) if you need help writing common ratios.